HoussemFerjeni/HoussemFerjeni/README.md

 - 🔭 I’m currently searching for an end of study internship
 - 🌱 I’m currently learning Python,Swift, Unity, Android
-- 📫 How to reach me: <a href="https://www.linkedin.com/in/houssem-ferjani-9a4a79166/"> My LinkedIn</a> or at Houssem.ferjani@esprit.tn
+- 📫 How to reach me: <a href="https://www.linkedin.com/in/houssem-ferjani-9a4a79166/"> My LinkedIn</a> or at Houssem.ferjani@esprit.tn || ferjani.houssem@outlook.fr
 - 😄 Pronouns: He/His

 <h1>Technologies I use :</h1>